Project-Reload/Reload-Backend/README.md

 ## Caldera Service
 Recreates a service that is used for the startup of newer Fortnite builds.

-## Playercount not working??
-Go into Discordbot/index.js and set the ip to your pc/vps ip

 ### For login
 You need to use the **FortniteLauncher.exe** and with that also the **Anti Cheat**